Favorites

 The Brazil nut tree

-In many regions of the Amazon, wild harvesting of Brazil nuts is one of the most important sources of income for the local people.
-So it is in their own interest to protect the rainforest and the Brazil nut trees.
-Therefore, the commercial use of the Brazil nuts makes a valuable contribution to the preservation of the tropical forests.
+Poaching Brazil nuts is not without its dangers, as the collectors have to be careful not to be hit by a falling nut.
+In several areas of the Amazon, poaching Brazil nuts is one of the most important sources of income for local people.
+As a result, the local population has an increased interest in protecting and preserving the rainforest and thus the Brazil nut trees.
+The economic use of Brazil nuts is therefore an important contribution to the conservation of tropical forests.

 Recipe